You typically perform the following tasks when configuring Citrix Provisioning servers in your farm.

-If you are setting up a remote provisioning server, or have special requirements, you need to configure and start your Stream Services manually.
+If you are setting up a remote provisioning server, or have special requirements, configure, and start your stream services manually.
 Run the Configuration Wizard on remote provisioning servers to insure that all settings are configured properly.
-Failure to run the Configuration Wizard makes it impossible for you to map a vDisk.
+Failure to run the Configuration Wizard makes it impossible for you to map a virtual disk.

 Rerunning the configuration wizard

 The Configuration Wizard can be used when updating the Stream Service of the IP address of your provisioning server changes.
-If you change your provisioning server’s IP address for any reason, simply rerun the Configuration Wizard and choose the new IP address when prompted to do so.
+If you change your provisioning server’s IP address for any reason, rerun the configuration wizard and choose the new IP address when prompted.
 Completing the Configuration Wizard resets the appropriate IP addresses in the configuration and restarts the Stream Service.

 Starting and configuring the stream service manually

 After configuring the Stream Service, you must start the service for the change to take effect.
-Citrix recommends setting the service to start automatically each time a provisioning server boots.
+Citrix recommends setting the service to start automatically each time a provisioning server starts.

 The Configuration Wizard starts and configures the necessary services to start automatically.
 Use the instructions in this section.
 If you need to start and configure the services manually.

-Start the Stream Service in order for the provisioning server to operate.
+Start the Stream Service for the provisioning server to operate.
 Start the following boot services if they have not yet been started:

 - BOOTP Service or PXE Service